Five Things You Should Never Say to Someone Suffering from Anxiety

 "I’m sure it’s better than you think it is."

 First off all, how the hell would you know?
 Second, who are you to say their perception isn't valid?
 By disregarding their beliefs and experiences, you're teaching them not to trust themselves.
 You're also telling them their experience isn't valid, and that they're being too dramatic or sensitive.
 That's the absolute last thing they need.

 Seriously, when has that ever helped a situation?
 EVER?
 They're already doing everything they can to not worry or panic.
 In fact, they're probably trying so hard not to that they're now panicking about panicking.
 Don't add to that shame.

 This is not stress.
 This is not sometimes.
 This is an actual illness that can impede day to day living.
 While we do all experience some level of anxiety in our lives, this is at a level where it impedes your ability to function.
 With stress you are logically able to walk yourself through it, and you can still carry out basic tasks.
 When anxiety or depression have their grip on you, even getting out of bed can feeling impossible.

 We're all human, and we'll all make mistakes.
 Just do the best you can, and they'll appreciate you dearly for it.
 Sometimes, they just need you to sit there with them so they don't feel alone.
 You don't have to say or do anything, just listen.
 Hear them, see them, let them know their experience is valid.
 It might not make sense to you, but it does to them.

 And the absolute best thing you can do?
 When they're not in crisis mode, ask how you can help them when they are.
-Some people have things that help them stop a panic attack, like drinking really cold water or holding a cat.
+Some people have things that help them stop a panic attack, like drinking really cold water or holding a cat (there’s a workbook here to help you figure out what those things are).
 Let them tell you what they need instead of putting your own beliefs on them.